As an Amazon Associate, I earn from qualifying purchases.

 Let the bread cool completely then put it in a big enough plastic container or resealable plastic bag that’s lined with a sheet of paper towel.
 Put another sheet on top and seal the container.
 This way the bread keeps fresh and moist for up to 4 days at room temperature.

-Any Blueberry loaf cake is wonderful with your morning coffee especially this one with the Streusel topping
+Any Blueberry loaf cake is wonderful with your morning coffee, especially this one with the Streusel topping

 Does blueberry bread need to be refrigerated?

 To Store.
 Room Temperature – Store Blueberry Bread in a sealed plastic bag or covered in saran wrap at room temperature for up to 5 days.
-Refrigerate – Refrigerate 1+ week in an airtight container or sealed bag.
+Refrigerate – Refrigerate for 1+ week in an airtight container or sealed bag.

 How do you keep Blueberry Air Fryer Bread moist?

-- Use room temperature eggs
+- Use room-temperature eggs

 - Make sure to use fresh ingredients, especially your rising agents.